wakfi/roboboi/README.md

 # Bot for GU cpsc discord
-The actual bot is guCpscBot.js which is in the root directory.
-The hugemoji code is located here.
+The actual bot is roboboi.js which is in the src directory.
+The hugemoji code is located there.
 <br/>

-components/ contains extra files related to operation
+The components directory contains extra files related to operation (all directories have READMEs).

 The primary driver of the role-call functionality is RoleCall.js, which I have now wrapped into its own package and published:
 * [GitHub Repository](https://github.com/wakfi/discord-role-call)<br/>